mauricewipf/capuzzella/README.md

 ## Unified Design

 Store UI components like Card, Button, Dialog, etc. in this directory.
-Capuzzella uses it for a unified/ corportate design across all pages.
+Capuzzella uses it for a unified/ corporate design across all pages.

 ```
 capuzzella/